kratochj/ai-prompts/README.md

   - `plot-twist.md`: Prompt for generating interesting plot twists and turns in a story
   - `proofreader.md`: Prompt for proofreading and editing text
   - `proofreader-2.md`: Advanced prompt for comprehensive creative writing feedback
+- `fun/`: Prompts used to discover some interesting aspects in AI
+  - `intelligence-report.md`: Prompt for checking a history in the chats and provide a comprehensive intelligence report

 ## Usage